Major Changes to Connecticut's CPA Pathways and Mobility Laws Take Effect October 1

 - Aligns with National Trends: To expand access to the CPA credential and attract a more diverse group of candidates, many states across the country are pursuing similar alternative pathways through legislative or regulatory action.

-Automatic/Enhanced Mobility Proposal
+Automatic/Enhanced Mobility

-- Minimizes Disruptions as Multiple States Broaden CPA Licensure Pathways: As states across the country transition to alternative pathways to CPA licensure like those proposed in Connecticut, enhanced mobility helps minimize disruptions for CPAs and CPA candidates.
+- Minimizing Disruptions as Multiple States Broaden CPA Licensure Pathways: As states across the country transition to alternative pathways to CPA licensure like those proposed in Connecticut, enhanced mobility helps minimize disruptions for CPAs and CPA candidates.

-- Works Toward State-to-State Consistency and Access: With automatic mobility already implemented in six states and 30 more – including Connecticut – seeking it this year, CPAs can avoid the burden of obtaining licenses in each state where they practice.
+- Working Toward State-to-State Consistency and Access: With automatic mobility already implemented in six states and 30 more – including Connecticut – working toward it this year, CPAs can avoid the burden of obtaining licenses in each state where they practice.
 However, these changes require legislative or regulatory action in each state and will take time.
 This approach promotes a seamless and stable professional environment, ensuring businesses and individuals can access essential accounting and auditing services, especially as many small businesses and government entities face challenges in finding the support they need.

-- Maintains Safeguards and Public Protection: Automatic mobility preserves all existing protections, ensuring that CPAs practicing under this provision comply with Connecticut’s laws and regulations.
+- Maintaining Safeguards and Public Protection: Automatic mobility preserves all existing protections, ensuring that CPAs practicing under this provision comply with Connecticut’s laws and regulations.
 If an out-of-state license becomes invalid, CPAs must cease providing services and must perform certain services, like audits or reviews, through a Connecticut-licensed firm.
 Additionally, the State Board is authorized to cancel automatic mobility if a state fails to adequately protect consumers.